The HiSET Test and Instruction at DMACC (formerly GED)

 To meet the educational needs of all students, each site will offer classroom instruction covering all five areas of the HiSET.
 Students are

-required to attend an orientation as well as the HiSET class they are registered for.
-Classes are held several times per week over an eight-week cycle.
+required to attend a New Student Orientation as well as the HiSET class they are registered for.
+Classes are held several times per week over a 6-week cycle.

 ATTENDANCE IS MANDATORY!